swapnilvk/swapnilvk/README.md

 I am from Pune, India and currently working with Brillio.
-I love to explore and learn about new things.
+I love to explore and learn about new technologies.

 ## ⚡ Technologies
 Talk to me about